maina-david/whatsapp-sdk-php/README.md

 ### Instantiating the WhatsApp Class

 The `WhatsApp` class can be instantiated with or without parameters.
-If no parameters are provided, it will attempt to retrieve the values from the Laravel configuration file.
+If no parameters are provided, it will attempt to retrieve the values from the whatsapp configuration file.
 Alternatively, you can pass the necessary parameters directly when instantiating the class.

 ```php
 use MainaDavid\WhatsAppSDK\WhatsApp;